Types of Funeral

 If you choose a cremation service, one of the first things to decide is where you would like to hold it.
 You might want to hold it the crematorium or, if you prefer, you can hold the service in another place, like a church, and then have a shorter service called a ‘committal’ at the crematorium.

 Religious & Traditional Funeral Ceremony

-A one day funeral involves the removal of the deceased to church or place of worship then onto cemetery or crematorium (one day ceremony at the church or place of worship)
+A one-day funeral involves the removal of the deceased to a church or place of worship then onto a cemetery or crematorium (one-day ceremony at the church or place of worship).

 The following may be included as part of the ceremony: